Suman7495/Tzara---A-Personal-Assistant/README.md

 3) Setting up .txt files:

-You can modify the following .txt files:
+You can modify the following .txt files to personalise Tzara further:

-a) bye.txt - Add ways for Tzara to say Goodbye.
+a) bye.txt - Add ways for Tzara to say goodbye.

-b) comn_sites.txt - Common sites you visit
+b) comn_sites.txt - List of the sites you visit.

-c) confirmations.txt -
+c) confirmations.txt - Add ways for to confirm.

+d) corporat.txt - List of corpora from where Tzara develops her sentences.
+Currently from Brown Corpus

+e) email_id.txt - List of email-ids.
+E.g. john@gmail.com - Simply say: "Mail John", and Tzara will mail john@gmail.com

+f) folder.txt - List of folder names and paths you frequently use.
+E.g. Suppose you go to /home/username/Documents often.
+Simply add "Documents - /home/username/Documents" to folder.txt, and then you can simply tell Tzara: "Open folder documents", and she will open the correct folder.

+g) greetings.txt - Ways Tzara will greet you.

 ## Running the tests

-Explain how to run the automated tests for this system

 ### Break down into end to end tests